Things You Forget to Pack

 Important Documents – Nowadays, we keep all our documents, hotel confirmations, tickets, passports, credit cards, etc. on our smartphones.
 But don’t forget to print and carry physical copies.
 If you lose your phone or if the phone is dead – you can land yourself in big trouble.
 Make it a rule to always pack paper copies of your travel documents.

 One should always carry invoice copies of the expensive objects which you are taking along with you.
-Items like jewelry, handbags, watches, laptops can incur heavy custom duties when you return.
+Items like jewelry, handbags, watches, and laptops can incur heavy customs duties when you return.
 If the customs officer suspects that they were bought during the trip, you can present an invoice as proof.
 Valuables should always be carried in cabin luggage, as checked-in bags may get misplaced.

 Identification Proof – You cannot leave home without your passport or ID proof.
 You can get away with everything but you cannot forget the IDs, or it may put the entire plan in jeopardy.
 A copy of any sort is not going to suffice.
 Please recheck them once again just when you are ready to depart.

 I know most of these things are quite basic and obvious, but we still overlook them.
 Next time you start packing, go through this list to not miss something crucial that may spoil your holiday plans.